-Acceptable IDs include:
+Acceptable IDs for screening purposes include:

 - U.S. passport

 - U.S. passport card